dergeberl/kubeteach/README.md

 ...
 ```

-To get more information of one task you can use `kubectl describe task <taskname>`
+To get more information of one task you can use `kubectl describe task -n exerciseset1 <taskname>`

 In some task you can find a `helpURL` and/or a `longDescription` with more information about this task.